romaricpascal/stylelint-plugin-prefer-utility/rules/prefer-utility/README.md

 }
 ```

-## Primary option
+Primary option: declaration threshold
+---

-The rule's primary option lets you set the number of declarations above which you prefer *not* using a utility class.
-Possible values are:
+The rule's primary option lets you set the number of declarations above which you think it's worth introducing a new class rather than a utility class.

 - any positive integer value
 - `true` (equivalent to `1`)

-## Secondary options
+Secondary options
+---

 ### `ignoreRules`

-The `ignoreRules` secondary option allows you to ignore specific CSS rules.
+The `ignoreRules` option allows you to ignore specific CSS rules.
 `prefer-utility/prefer-utility` will ignore CSS rules if `ignoreRules` contains:

  - a `String` that the selector contains ,